seripap/string-interpolation/README.md

 // `str` in this case will be "Dan" const customModifier = str => str.split('').reverse().join('');

-// Register modifier with interpolation service with the name "customModifier" interpolator.registerModifier('customModifier', modifier);
+// Register modifier with interpolation service with the name "customModifier" This is actually parsed internally as `custommodifier`, but to keep it pretty, you should consider using camel cases. interpolator.registerModifier('customModifier', modifier);

 interpolator.parse(replaceThis, data);